 A greenhouse that is better suited to our winter conditions is a passive solar greenhouse.
 These greenhouses are designed to accept and enhance the direct sunlight and heat from the south while preventing heat loss by insulating the north, east and west sides.

 Just this past December our greenhouse went up.
 Although currently empty (we still have to design out and build the interior) we’ve been receiving a ton of interest and questions about how we designed the structure itself.
-Here are some photos (including a nifty timelapse slideshow of the construction) and a brief description of the structure.

 The General Design